-III.
 Proven Solutions Exist Our federal budget includes funds to help Idahoans buy or rent homes, including tax breaks, loans, and assistance programs.
 Right now, less than a quarter of these resources go to households earning less than \$40,000 a year.
 This policy choice means that people with less money must spend more of their income on a home, putting them at a disadvantage, as they are able to spend less on education and health.
 As home costs rise more quickly than incomes, this approach will continue to give the least help to those who need it.
 But if policymakers and communities are guided by a commitment to fairness across places, we can develop solutions that we all want to live with.

-Housing Assistance Keeps Communities Strong By Ensuring a Place for Everyone When black, brown, and white families of all income levels can afford a home, everyone can contribute effectively to the economy.
-An affordable home is essential to building the self-sufficiency and stability of Idaho communities and housing assistance contributes to this goal by making sure that Idahoans who participate pay no more than 30 percent of their income toward housing.
-Housing assistance through the Department of Agriculture and the Department of Housing and Urban Development helps thousands of Idahoans with disabilities, fixed income seniors, and working families afford a place to live each year.
-Snapshot of Idahoans Receiving Rental Assistance through U.S. Housing & Urban Development 35% of households have children 30% of households have a person living with a disability 33% have a head of household who is elderly 72% have a head of household who is female Source: US Department of Housing and Urban Development.
+Housing Assistance Keeps Communities Strong, by Ensuring a Place for Everyone Having homes that are affordable to all ensures that everyone, including families with lower incomes, can contribute effectively to the economy.
+An affordable home is essential to building the self-sufficiency and stability of Idaho communities and housing assistance programs contribute to this goal by making sure that Idahoans who receive it pay no more than 30 percent of their income toward housing.
+Housing assistance programs through the Department of Agriculture and the Department of Housing and Urban Development help thousands of Idahoans with disabilities, fixed income seniors, and working families afford a place to live each year.
+Snapshot of Idahoans Receiving Rental Assistance through U.S. Housing & Urban Development 31% of households have children 33% of households have a person living with a disability 39% have a head of household who is elderly 71% have a head of household who is female Source: US Housing and Urban Development.